jundalisay/superblist/content/en/faq.md

 But people often use alternative medicine for the wrong purpose and so it unfairly gets a bad reputation.

 Western medicine works best in the material layer but is awful at the mental layer.
-This is why the West has a lot of mental problems that lead to mass shootings.
+This is why the West has a lot of mental problems that lead to riots and mass shootings.

 Yoga is great at the mental layer, but terrible at the material layer.
 This is why the West is usually so materially rich, while India is so materially poor.
 {{< /l >}}